Empire Model Steam Engines

 Empire Number Model No. B-43

-Manufactured in the 1950s.
+Manufactured from 1937 to 1940.
 A lovely engine and this is a superb example.
 Again on this one, the pressed plate base as opposed to the more common cast iron.
 Also this has an oscillating cylinder as opposed to the more common slide valve.
+Thewre were several versions of this engine too.
+Some had the boiler mounted hand pump like the 43 and some had a reversing lever.
+One even had a pressure gauge.

 Empire Number Model No. 46

-Again, no date.
 Not sure if it's supposed to have a copper boiler or if all the nickel plate has been polished off.
+I have seen pictures of these with nickel plated boilers

 Empire Number Model No. 90

-No date on this one either.
+Made between 1933 and 1941.
 Very similar in size to the No.46 but with an oscillating cylinder.
+I believe these were also made with a nickel plated boiler.

 Empire Number Model No. 92